 What About The Best Safety Razor Blades – A Further Caution To The Beginner

 So take the time to try a number of different blade brands to find the one(s) that work best for the razor you’re using (your skin, the mineral content of the water you’re using, and the shave lather you’re using play parts too).
 Even if you are already using a DE razor you may need to do some additional blade experimentation if you buy another DE.
+It will made a difference in your shaving experience.

 Some shaving vendors sell “sample packs” or “blade samplers” to make the process easier: you get a few blades of many different types.
 After you decide which one(s) work best you can then buy your favorites in bulk, saving a ton of money!